canonical/lxd/doc/api-extensions.md

 Setting this property overrides the server default value (images.compression\_algorithm).

 ## directory\_manipulation
 This allows for creating and listing directories via the LXD API, and exports the file type via the X-LXD-type header, which can be either "file" or "directory" right now.

 ## container\_cpu\_time
 This adds support for retrieving cpu time for a running container.

+## storage\_zfs\_use\_refquota
+Introduces a new server property "storage.zfs\_use\_refquota" which instructs LXD to set the "refquota" property instead of "quota" when setting a size limit on a container.
+LXD will also then use "usedbydataset" in place of "used" when being queried about disk utilization.

+This effectively controls whether disk usage by snapshots should be considered as part of the container's disk space usage.